-File Level Encryption (FLE) similarly encrypts every user file without any action or decision making.
-But that encryption remains, whether the computer is on or off, whether the file is open or closed, and whether those files are moving or are at-rest.
-Every benefit of FDE for Data files remains with the SecureAge approach to FLE, but the encryption persists and doesn’t work just some of the time.
+File Level Encryption (FLE), on the other hand, encrypts individuals files with or without actions by the end-user.
+This encryption can remain whether the computer is on or off, whether the file is open or closed, and whether those files are moving or are at-rest.
+The SecureAge approach to FLE includes the benefits of FDE for Data files at-rest and also extends protection to files in-transit and in-use; every file, every place, and every time.

 Our PKI-based encryption is faster than the graphical user interface which makes it so fast that your employees will never notice.
 We "stream" Data from the disk, through our encryption engine and into memory so the application does not need to wait for the whole file to be decrypted before use.
 In fact, the file remains encrypted on disk all of the time.

 Modern processors will provide an instruction set specifically for encryption so these security activities do not rob any time from your normal processing cycles.
 Our government clients who run large databases and typically experience performance hits (due to the combination of CPU, RAM, hard drive performance, and network connection), have been able to minimise performance impact with our solutions.

 SecureAge encryption is compatible with DLP tools and procedures, allowing all processes to run on the same machine without interruption (e.g. content searches, database queries, other scanning).
 Every approved application on a system can access all of the encrypted data in real time as if the Data is not encrypted at all.
 Unlike competitive encryption techniques, SecureAge technology seamlessly integrates with your favourite DLP solutions and more.